mkatogui/PoC_Cascade_Filtering/README.md

 ---

-**Note:** The "Apply Filter" button will only appear when all required fields are filled and valid.
+**Further development:** The "Apply Filter" button will only appear when all required fields are filled and valid.
 This is enforced using only R code and the `shinyjs` and `shinyFeedback` packages for a robust, user-friendly experience.